TwistedFlickerBoot/BethanysPieShopHRM/README.md

 # BethanysPieShopHRM
-Faux program for Pluralsight course
+Faux program for Pluralsight course.
 Using GitHub to keep in practice of Git